annotation/text-fabric/tf/docs/about/annotate.md

 ```

 without the need to clone the repository first.
-Text-Fabric will auto-download the corpus, including the `ner` specifications.
+Text-Fabric will auto-download the corpus, including the `ner` input data.

 Then multiple people can work on annotation tasks on their local computers.

+### Output data

+The results of all your annotation actions will end up in the
+`_temp/ner/`*version* folder in your corpus, where *version* is the
+TF-version of your corpus.
+The output data is tightly coupled to a specific version of the corpus.

+!!! caution "Versioning"
+    If a new versions of the corpus is published, the generated annotations
+    do not autmatically migrate to the new version.
+    Text-Fabric has tools to perform those migrations, but they are not fully automatic.
+    Whenever a new version of the corpus is produced, the producer should also
+    generate a mapping file from the nodes of the new corpus to the old corpus.
+    That will enable the migration of the annotations.
+    See `tf.dataset.nodemaps` .

+### Recommended practice

-When they are done, you need to ask them to dig out their data files and send
+When the annotators are done, you need to ask them to dig out their data files and send
 them to you.

 Then you can turn that data into new entity nodes and features and merge